 - If you have DRY skin, choose a more mild EO like sandalwood, chamomile, lavender, or rose.

 - For MATURE skin, use an oil that is known for stimulating new cell growth such as lavender, neroli, jasmine, or geranium.
-Adding a few drops of Vitamin E oil to the mixture will also nourish mature skin.
+Adding several drops of Vitamin E oil to the mixture will also nourish mature skin.

-- Substitute rose water or distilled water for the chamomile tea.
+- Substitute rose water, distilled water, or pure aloe vera gel for the chamomile tea.

 - If using chamomile EO feel free to use plain distilled water instead of chamomile tea.